rugbyprof/4883-Software-Tools/Assignments/A03/README.md

 Examples on how to scrape sites can be found [HERE](https://github.com/rugbyprof/4883-Software-Tools/tree/master/Resources/scraping) or on the web.

 The nfl liveupdate site will provide us with the stats, but it requires a specific game id.
-We get the game id's from the nfl.com's schedule page.
+We get the game id's from nfl.com's schedule page.
 So lets start there.

 ### Schedule